 - Increased trunk rotation

-LSVT LOUD is an effective speech treatment for individuals with Parkinson disease (PD) and other neurological conditions.
-LSVT LOUD, named for Mrs. Lee Silverman (Lee Silverman Voice Treatment – LSVT) was developed in 1987 and has been scientifically studied for nearly 20 years with funding support from the National Institute for Deafness and other Communication Disorders (NIDCD) of the National Institutes of Health.
-Published research data support improvements in vocal loudness, intonation, and voice quality for individuals with PD who received LSVT LOUD, with improvements maintained up to two years after treatment.
-Recent research studies have also documented the effectiveness of this therapy in improving the common problems of disordered articulation, diminished facial expression and impaired swallowing.
+LSVT is an effective speech treatment for individuals with Parkinson disease (PD) and other neurological conditions.
+Named for Mrs. Lee Silverman (Lee Silverman Voice Treatment – LSVT) in 1987, it has been scientifically studied for nearly 20 years with support from the National Institute for Deafness and other Communication Disorders (NIDCD).
+Research data supports improvements in vocal loudness, intonation, and voice quality for individuals with Parkinson’s who received LSVT.
+Recent research studies have also documented the effectiveness of this therapy in improving the common problems of disordered articulation, diminished facial expression, and impaired swallowing.
 Additionally, two brain imaging studies have documented evidence of positive changes in the brain following administration of the therapy.

 LSVT LOUD improves vocal loudness by stimulating the muscles of the voice box (larynx) and speech mechanism through a systematic hierarchy of exercises.